-- 3.14 The Greater Manchester Waste Plan and Greater Manchester Minerals Plan were both prepared by the Minerals and Waste Planning Unit on behalf of the ten unitary authorities in GM and form part of Oldham's Local Plan. - 3.15 The Greater Manchester Waste Plan came into effect on 1 April 2012 and includes detailed development management policies.
-It also identified sites and/or preferred areas for a range of waste management facilities.
-It supports Policy 7 'Sustainable Use of Resources Waste' of the Joint DPD. - 3.16 The Greater Manchester Minerals Plan came into effect on 26 April 2013 and covers land-use planning matters in relation to minerals development across the ten Greater Manchester authorities.
-It includes detailed criteria based policies, as well as policies covering Areas of Search and Mineral Safeguarding Areas.
+- 3.14 The Greater Manchester GM Waste Plan and Greater Manchester GM Minerals Plan were both prepared by the Greater Manchester Minerals and Waste Planning Unit on behalf of the ten GM districts. and Upon adoption these formed part of Oldham's Local Plan. - 3.15 The Greater Manchester GM Waste Plan came into effect on 1 April 2012 and includes detailed development management policies.
+It also identifieds sites and/or preferred areas for a range of waste management facilities.
+It supports Policy 7 'Sustainable Use of Resources Waste' of the Joint DPD. - 3.16 The Greater Manchester GM Minerals Plan came into effect on 26 April 2013. -and covers land-use planning matters in relation to minerals development across the ten Greater Manchester authorities.
+It includes detailed criteria based policies in relation to minerals development across GM, as well as policies covering Areas of Search and Mineral Safeguarding Areas.
 It supports Policy 8 'Sustainable Use of Resources Minerals' of the Joint DPD.